Maravai LifeSciences Holdings Inc (MRVI) Shares Plummet Below 1-Year High - News Heater

 Sponsored

-The average price suggested by analysts for MRVI is $9.11, which is $4.0 above the current market price.
-The public float for MRVI is 108.78M, and currently, shorts hold a 7.02% of that float.
-The average trading volume for MRVI on November 17, 2023 was 2.56M shares.
+The average price recommended by analysts for Maravai LifeSciences Holdings Inc (MRVI) is $9.11, which is $4.18 above the current market price.
+The public float for MRVI is 108.78M and currently, short sellers hold a 7.02% of that float.
+On November 21, 2023, MRVI’s average trading volume was 2.59M shares.

 MRVI’s Market Performance

-The stock of Maravai LifeSciences Holdings Inc (MRVI) has seen a 8.72% increase in the past week, with a -28.93% drop in the past month, and a -49.46% fall in the past quarter.
-The volatility ratio for the week is 7.46%, and the volatility levels for the past 30 days are at 7.09% for MRVI.
-The simple moving average for the past 20 days is -17.47% for MRVI’s stock, with a -57.02% simple moving average for the past 200 days.
+The stock of Maravai LifeSciences Holdings Inc (MRVI) has seen a -0.40% decrease in the past week, with a -28.65% drop in the past month, and a -54.05% fall in the past quarter.
+The volatility ratio for the week is 5.72%, and the volatility levels for the past 30 days are at 7.17% for MRVI.
+The simple moving average for the last 20 days is -17.89% for MRVI stock, with a simple moving average of -58.17% for the last 200 days.

-During the last 5 trading sessions, MRVI rose by +8.72%, which changed the moving average for the period of 200-days by -66.25% in comparison to the 20-day moving average, which settled at $6.10.
-In addition, Maravai LifeSciences Holdings Inc saw -64.29% in overturn over a single year, with a tendency to cut further losses.
+During the last 5 trading sessions, MRVI fell by -0.40%, which changed the moving average for the period of 200-days by -66.87% in comparison to the 20-day moving average, which settled at $5.92.
+In addition, Maravai LifeSciences Holdings Inc saw -65.55% in overturn over a single year, with a tendency to cut further losses.

 Stock Fundamentals for MRVI